Skip to main content

 Short Last Working Day Goodbye Message

 A short last working day goodbye message for email, Slack, Teams, or a group channel.
-It says enough without making the moment heavy.
+It covers the essentials without making the moment feel heavy.

 Hi everyone,